The Board of Directors

 The 2009-2010 season boasted a return of the holiday classic Truman Capote’s A Christmas Memory, Marga’s traditional New Year’s show, the San Francisco Premiere of Jonathan Larsen’s tick, tick… boom!, a collaboration on new works at Mama Calizo’s Voice Factory including the wild SexRev: The Jos Sarria Experience and our 2010 Rhino Benefit Spectacular.
 Also, for the first time ever, we produced not in one theatre (we moved out of 2926 16th street in July of 2009) but in four.
 In an exciting departure for The Rhino, these theatres were larger and all over the city, from the Eureka on the Embarcadero to the Artaud on Potrero Hill.

-Our history continues as we have now found a new permanent home at the Gateway Theatre (formerly the Eureka), where all Rhino shows are produced.
+Our history continues as we have landed at the Gateway Theatre (formerly the Eureka), where all Rhino shows are produced.
 Check out our recent productions on our Seasons Page where each production appears in detail.
 In 2017 The Rhino celebrated its 40th Anniversary as the longest-running LGBT theatre in the world.